chfrchko5/task-manager/readme.md

 task manager app built using python

+# Description
+simple app to track tasks
+can add, list, delete tasks

 ## Installation

-pull the repo and use the "todo-cli.py" located in 'src/todo/' directory
+pull the repo, install requirements.txt and use the "todo-cli.py" located in 'src/todo/' directory

 ## Usage